+But one morning I finally made time.
 As I pulled my small stack of prayer cards out of the drawer I wondered if my repeated requests feel like pestering to God.
 I had a son who was a pest.
 He knew just how to get to his brother to irritate him.

-Jesus went on, in Luke 18:1-8, to tell about a woman who “kept coming to the judge,” and eventually won her case because she “bothered” him with her “continual coming.”
+Jesus went on, in Luke 18:1-8, to tell about a woman who “kept coming” to a judge and eventually won her case because she bothered him with her “continual coming.”
 In another similar parable (Luke 11:5-13) Jesus told about a man who came to his friend at midnight to borrow some bread.
-The friend refused because of the late hour but eventually granted the request “because of his persistence.
+The friend refused because of the late hour but eventually granted the request because of his persistence.

 God our Father is not bothered in the least by our persistent coming.
 I’m relieved because I remember the years when I bothered Him repeatedly, day after day and night after night, for my delightful, beautiful daughter who desired to be married.
 She was more at peace with what God had allowed than I was, which was good.
 So like the widow and the friend, I continued to come persistently with that request for her until God answered it.
 Jesus made it clear that my persistence is not pestering but in some incomprehensible way is actually pleasing to Him.